 MAKE EGGSHELL GEODES WITH BORAX

-HOW TO MAKE EGGSHELL GEODES
+HOW TO MAKE CRYSTAL GEODES

 You can also use that borax powder for awesome slime science too!
 Check the laundry detergent aisle of your supermarket or big box store to pick up a box of borax powder.